-The Bureau of Meteorology's seasonal outlook for October to December indicates likely wetter than average conditions across the catchment.
-Daytime temperatures are likely to be about average or cooler, while overnight temperatures are likely to be warmer than average.
+The Bureau of Meteorology's seasonal outlook for November 2020 to January 2021 indicates likely wetter than average conditions across the catchment.
+Daytime temperatures are likely to be around average, while overnight temperatures are likely to be warmer than average.

-The Bureau has declared La Niña conditions, with models indicating that La Niña conditions are likely to persist until at least early 2021.
-Negative Indian Ocean Dipole (IOD) conditions are also likely to be negative for October.
-La Niña and negative IOD conditions typically increase the probability of above average rainfall in spring.
+The Bureau has declared La Niña conditions, with models indicating that La Niña conditions are likely to persist through summer.
+The Indian Ocean Dipole (IOD) is currently neutral, and most models suggest it will remain neutral for the rest of 2020 and into early 2021.
+La Niña conditions typically increase the probability of above average rainfall.
+The influence of IOD on rainfall is minimal over summer and autumn.